District 5: Cussewago, Hayfield, Venango, Cambridge, and Woodcock townships and Woodcock and Saegertown Boroughs in Crawford County.

 Kathy Cooper-Winters, Board Chair

 Kathryn Cooper-Winters was first elected to Northwestern REC’s board in 1988.
-She previously served as the board treasurer for eleven years and has met the requirements for the National Rural Electric Cooperative Association (NRECA) Director Certification, including Credentialed Cooperative Director, Board Leadership Certificate and Director Gold Certificate.
+She previously served as board chair and board treasurer.
+Cooper-Winters has met the requirements for the National Rural Electric Cooperative Association (NRECA) Director Certification, including Credentialed Cooperative Director, Board Leadership Certificate and Director Gold Certificate.

 Cooper-Winters is the board representative to the Allegheny Electric Cooperative, Inc. (AEC).
 She has served as the AEC board treasurer and vice-chair, and currently serves as vice-chair for the Accounting and Finance committee.
 Cooper-Winters is also an At-Large Director for the National Cooperative Services Corporation (NCSC).
 She has been a co-op member since 1985.

-Cooper-Winters was employed by Northwestern REC in communications for eight years before working as a farm consultant with Agway, Inc. In 1984, she set up her own accounting and tax business with her father, the late Jesse G. Cooper, retired Penn State University professor, AGVIZE, Inc. Cooper Associates offered accounting and tax services for 150 area client/farmers.
+Cooper-Winters was employed by Northwestern REC in communications for eight years before working as a farm consultant with Agway, Inc. In 1984, she set up her own accounting and tax business, AGVIZE, Inc., with her father, the late Jesse G. Cooper, a retired Penn State University professor.
+Cooper Associates offered accounting and tax services for 150 area client/farmers.
 She retired from AGVIZE in 2008.

 Cooper-Winters is an active member of the Saegertown United Methodist Church and the PA Stitchers of Valor, the local chapter of the national Quilts of Valor organization that pieces, quilts and presents quilts to local veterans.